Essential Overview of the Fort Bend County Right-of-Way Performance Bond

 Click here now to learn more about how we can help you with any type of bonding needs!

-Why is it required to file a Bond with the Fort Bend County?
+Why is it required to file a Bond with Fort Bend County?

-From the moment a business is formed, they are required to file their bond with Fort Bend County in order for it to be activated.
+From the moment a business is formed, it is required to file its bond with Fort Bend County in order for it to be activated.
 The bonding protects both parties, and places responsibility on the surety company should laws be broken by either party.

 What is the Right of Way in the Transmission Line?

-Right of way is the land that sets two transmission line center paths.
-Right of Way is also named as a transmission corridor, and this corridor is maintained by private or government authorities who do the maintenance works.
+Right of way is the land that sets the two transmission line center paths.
+Right of Way is also known as a transmission corridor, and this corridor is maintained by private or government authorities who do the maintenance work.

 What is the minimum height for cable lines?